typhoonworks/usher/guides/installation.md

 This will create the necessary tables for storing invitations and tracking their usage.

-Use the same migration code  whenever new tables are added by the Usher library - `migrate_to_latest()` will automatically detect your current version and apply only the necessary migrations.
+> ℹ️ Pass in the `Usher.Migration.latest_version/0` value to `Usher.Migration.migrate_to_version/1` to apply only the necessary migrations.

 ## Next Steps